Battle of Hjörungavágr: History

 Harald Bluetooth had suffered defeat from Otto II, Holy Roman Emperor during 974.
 Haakon took advantage of the weakened position of the Danish king to make Norway independent of Denmark.
 With the convincing victory, Haakon Sigurdsson remained Norway's sole ruler and Denmark's claim over Norway was rejected and not repeated again until the Battle of Svolder about fourteen years later.

 Location

 Jómsvíkinga saga offers two mutually contradictory descriptions of the bay on the coast of Sunnmøre in which the battle took place.
-According to the first one, Hjorungavágr lies on the landward side of the island Hoð (now Hareidlandet in Møre og Romsdal).
+According to the first one, Hjǫrungavágr lies on the landward side of the island Hoð (now Hareidlandet in Møre og Romsdal).
 According to the other, the bay is situated south of an island called Primsigð/Primsignd and north of an island called Horund.
 Both of these names are not in common use today.